 Grades are posted online to the student's Ask Wally account each semester.
 An interim advisory report is posted for all new students midway through the fall semester.
 The quality of a student's work is designated by the following grades: A, A-, B+, B, B-, C+, C, C-, D, F, Incomplete, and Condition.
-Courses dropped by the student after the official course drop date will receive a W. The deadline for reporting grade changes is four weeks following the issuance of the grade.
-A grade change beyond this time period will require a request filed with the Dean of the College.
+Courses dropped by the student after the last official course drop date will receive a "W." The deadline for reporting grade changes is four weeks following the issuance of the grade.
+A grade change beyond this time period will require a written request to be filed with the Dean of the College.